 Each buyer must have an assigned Buyer’s Number prior to bidding.
 The highest bidder on a lot shall be the buyer of the lot.
-The purchase price shall be the sum of 1) the price at which the item is sold (hammer price), 2) a buyer’s premium of 21% on the bid price of any lot that sells for up to $150,000, plus 15% on any amount between $160,000 and $ 1,000,000, and 10% on any amount over $1,000,000 (for those who bid through the internet, there is a 2% surcharge for ClarsLive or 5% for all other bidding platforms), plus 3) sales tax unless the purchaser is exempt by law from such taxes.
+The purchase price shall be the sum of 1) the price at which the item is sold (hammer price), 2) a buyer’s premium equal to 25% of the first $300,000 of the bid price, plus 20% on any amount between $300,001 and $600,000, and 18% from $600,001 up to $1,000,000 (for those who bid through the internet, there is a 2% surcharge for Clars Online Bidding or 5% for all other bidding platforms), plus 3) sales tax unless the purchaser is exempt by law from such taxes.

-ACCEPTANCE OF BID: As each item is sold, the Auctioneer shall announce the winning bid and the Buyer’s Number of the winning bid.
+As each item is sold, the Auctioneer shall announce the winning bid and the Buyer’s Number of the winning bid.
 Failure of the person assigned to the Buyer’s Number to object at the time of announcement shall constitute an acknowledgment of the bid and purchase.
 The purchaser is legally liable to pay for the item or pay the difference if we must re-offer and sell the item for a lower price.

-REGULATION OF BID: The Auctioneer shall regulate the bidding and shall be the sole arbiter of any disputes.
+The Auctioneer shall regulate the bidding and shall be the sole arbiter of any disputes.
 We reserve the right to withdraw property at any time before the sale and reject a bid from any bidder.

 Absentee bids for later lots may continue to be accepted according to announcements or signs posted on the office window.
-A deposit may be requested on absentee bids over $4000.00.
+A deposit may be requested on absentee bids over $4,000.00.
 The auctioneer will bid the absentee bid against floor bidders.
 In the event of a tie, the floor bidder shall prevail.
 The Gallery assumes no responsibility for failure to execute any bid for any reason and absentee bids are made subject to the Conditions of Sale.
-Absentee bidders are requested to call after 11am on the first weekday following the sale to find out if they were successful.
+Absentee bidders are requested to call after 11AM on the first weekday following the sale to find out if they were successful.

 No lots shall be sold, transferred, or assigned to anyone other than the winning bidder prior to the removal of the lot from the Gallery and only the winning bidder shall remove the lot.